LibCrowds/old-docs/technical_docs.md

 ## Configuration

 Copies of any configuration files used on the platform can generally be found at /etc/\<application>.
-Relevant folders for the current software stack include:

-- /etc/nginx
-- /etc/gunicorn
-- /etc/pybossa
-- /etc/pybossa-analyst
-- /etc/redis
-- /etc/supervisor

 ## PyBossa